edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Convert documentation into a unified format
 -------------------------------------------
-For this build, we will be using Mardown files since they are straightforward for OpenAI's language models to use.
+For this project, we will be using Markdown files since they are straightforward for OpenAI's language models to use.

 .. note::